The Meryl Streep Love Story You Should Know More About - E! Online

 Meryl Streep can play any role, any time and on any screen, big or small.
+But that isn't all.

-But for all the accolades she's received—21 Oscar nominations and three wins; 32 Golden Globe nominations and eight wins, plus the Cecil B. DeMille Award; three Emmys; two SAG Awards and countless other prizes, all for acting—and amid the attention inevitably paid to her more than to anyone else in any given project, Streep has managed another, perhaps mightier achievement.
+Alongside the many accolades she's received—21 Oscar nominations and three wins; 32 Golden Globe nominations and eight wins, plus the Cecil B. DeMille Award; three Emmys; two SAG Awards and countless other prizes, all for acting—Streep has managed an even more laudable achievement in Hollywood.

-She's managed to have a four-decade career in which the focus has remained almost entirely on her work instead of what she's up to off camera, when she's just playing Meryl.
-These days especially, that sounds like a far more difficult task than mastering accents, channeling historical figures and disappearing into characters.
+Namely, the 74-year-old has enjoyed a five-decade-plus career in which the focus has remained primarily on her work instead of what she's up to off camera, where she's a long-married mother of three daughters and grandmother of five.
+These days especially, living that private life sounds like a far more daunting challenge than mastering accents, channeling historical figures and disappearing into characters.

 But it's not as if Streep's personal life started out charmed.
-Rather, she suffered a crushing heartbreak, after which she almost accidentally fell into Mr. Right's arms after a series of unlikely events.
+Rather, she suffered a crushing heartbreak, after which she accidentally fell into Mr. Right's arms after a series of unlikely events.

-Streep met John Cazale when auditioned to play opposite her in a Shakespeare in the Park production of Measure for Measure.
+Streep met John Cazale when he auditioned to co-star with her in a 1976 Shakespeare in the Park production of Measure for Measure.
 He got it, and she fell in love with the actor, best known for playing unfortunate brother Fredo in The Godfather but whose entire cinematic repertoire consists of Best Picture Oscar winners or nominees: two Godfather films, The Conversation, Dog Day Afternoon and The Deer Hunter.

-But Cazale, only 42 years old, got sick, and for five months Streep was by his side as he underwent treatment at Memorial Sloan Kettering Cancer Center, while they were shooting The Deer Hunter.
-And she was right there when he died on March 12, 1978, shortly after they finished filming.
+When he was only 42, Cazale was diagnosed with lung cancer and for five months Streep was by his side as he underwent treatment at New York's Memorial Sloan Kettering Cancer Center while they were shooting The Deer Hunter.
+Upon finding out that he was sick, the studio wanted to drop Cazale from the picture, and Streep threatened to quit if they fired him.

-Devastated, Streep left New York to stay with a friend in Canada, only to find upon her return that she was being evicted from the loft she shared with Cazale.
-According to Michael Schulman's 2016 biography Her Again: Becoming Meryl Streep, her brother Harry showed up to help her move, and he brought a friend, a sculptor who Meryl had met a few times but barely remembered.
+Cazale died on March 12, 1978, not long after they finished filming, and Streep ended up with her first Oscar nomination, for Best Supporting Actress.

-The nice fellow offered to keep whatever boxes she didn't have room to store at his studio.
+Devastated, she left New York to stay with a friend in Canada, only to find upon her return that she was being evicted from the loft she and Cazale had shared.
+According to Michael Schulman's 2016 biography Her Again: Becoming Meryl Streep, her brother Harry showed up to help her move, and he brought a friend, a sculptor whom Meryl had met a few times but hadn't thought much about.

-Streep went to Maryland to shoot The Senator and the sculptor, about to leave the country, offered her the use of his loft when she got back to New York.
-Rattling around the nice fellow's apartment, she thought a lot about him and they started writing to each other.
+The kind artist offered to keep whatever boxes she didn't have room to store at his studio while she went to go make a movie in Maryland.

-That sculptor was Don Gummer, and Sept.
-30 is their 42nd wedding anniversary.
+Streep went off to shoot The Senator and the sculptor, about to leave the country, offered her the use of his loft when she got back to New York.
+Rattling around the generous fellow's apartment, she thought a lot about him and they started writing to each other.

-Don, an artist originally from Louisville, Ky., had been married once before, briefly, to his high school sweetheart.
+Originally from Louisville, Ky., he had been married once before, briefly, to his high school sweetheart.
 He got his MFA from Yale, at the same time Streep was attending the School of Drama.
 When their letters took a turn for the serious, a still-grieving Streep wasn't sure she was ready for a new relationship.
-But a recently widowed friend encouraged her to simply spend time with Don, if she liked him.
+But a recently widowed friend encouraged her to simply spend time with Gummer, if she liked him.

 She liked him so much she married him on Sept.
 30, 1978, in an Episcopal ceremony in the garden of her parents' home on Mason's Island, in Connecticut.
-Even Meryl's mother wondered, "What is she thinking about?" theater director Joe Papp, who had just worked with Streep on Taming of the Shrew, told Schulman.
+Even Streep's mother wondered, "What is she thinking about?" recalled theater director Joe Papp, who had just worked with Streep on Taming of the Shrew, according to Schulman.

 Whatever she was thinking, she was right.